 As a nursing major at Franciscan University, you will receive one of the best technical educations in nursing available.
-In both classroom and clinical experiences our experienced and skilled faculty will train you how to assess patients’ health, provide care, and communicate with patients, families, and other health care personnel.
+In both the classroom setting and clinical experiences, you will study under experienced and skilled faculty, learning the art and science of nursing.
+You will learn how to assess patients’ health, provide care, and communicate with patients, families, and other medical personnel.